To safe guard your property and to keep your pipes and geysers free of debris during water restorations after an outage, follow these tips.

 - The best way to keep as much dirt as possible out of your water system is to close the main stop valve at your water meter until water has been completely restored.
 You should still follow the water restore procedure below when you do open the stop valve.

 - While work continues, pressure and leak tests can be started and stopped at any time.
 This can cause some water to move through the system and this combined with air (or the air being displaced) can cause noises in your pipes, geysers and toilets.

 - It is recommended that you leave your geyser stop valve closed and your geyser switched off and only open it after following the hot water restoration tips below.

 - A correctly installed geyser has numerous safeguards and will only explode if it is full of water & switched on and the thermostat & pressure relief valves malfunction leading to a catastrophic rise in pressure, beyond the tolerance of the geyser.

 - The first rush of water will most probably contain a fair amount of dirt.
 It is recommended to keep the stop valve of your geyser closed and to first open a single cold water tap (preferably an outside tap closest to the main stop valve) to flush out as much dirt as possible.
 Once the tap is running clear, open the cold water tap the furthest away from the stop valve until that runs clear, and only then open your geyser stop valve.

 - RESTORING HOT WATER TO YOUR HOUSE

 Only when the water supply flowing from the cold taps is clean and stable should you open your geyser stop valve.
 Open a hot water tap to help air escape from the geyser.
-Once clean, air free water is flowing from your hot water tap you can switch your geysers trip switch back on.
+Once clean and air free water is flowing from your hot water tap, you can switch your geysers trip switch back on.